CenturyLinkCloud/PublicKB/Release Notes/2015-04-06-cloud-platform-release-notes.md

 ###New Features (1)

 * **Shared Load Balancer APIs.** The creation and management of load balancer pools is now available via self-service API.
-All capabilities available for shared load balancing in the Control Portal - including create, configure, and delete - can now be done via API. *Link to documentation about load balancer APIs will be added after release.*
+All capabilities available for shared load balancing in the Control Portal - including create, configure, and delete - can now be done via API. *Link to load balancer API documentation coming soon.*

 ###Minor Enhancements (5)